 Depending on how the surgery is performed and how much of the kidney has been removed, the nephrectomy procedure can vary.
 The variations include:

-- Robot-assisted laparoscopic surgery- This is a variation of laparoscopic surgery, where the surgeon will be using a robotic system for performing the procedure.
+Robot-assisted laparoscopic surgery is a variation of laparoscopic surgery, where the surgeon will be using a robotic system for performing the procedure.
 Robotic tools require very small incisions, as well as provide better 3-D images during the procedure and they can also make fine or complex motions similar to what a surgeon’s hand can do in open surgery.

-- Radical nephrectomy- In this procedure, the surgeon removes the whole kidney along with the fatty tissues around the kidney as well as a portion of the tube that connects the kidney to the bladder.
+In radical nephrectomy, the surgeon removes the whole kidney along with the fatty tissues around the kidney as well as a portion of the tube that connects the kidney to the bladder.
 The surgeon might remove the adrenal gland which sits atop the kidney if a tumor is close or involves the adrenal gland.
 Lymph nodes or other tissues are also removed in some cases.

 Before your surgery, it is important that you discuss with your urological surgeon regarding the advantages and disadvantages of robotic or other types of minimally invasive surgery.